-4. Point A System water inlet (to Stage 1 prefilter) connection:
+4. Point A - System water inlet (to Stage 1 pre-filter) connection:

-Tubing color: Red tubing.
-Connect the RED tubing from the Feed Water Valve to the RO's stage -1 pre-filter.

-Fitting type: Quick Connect fitting See Fig.1 on page 4.
-Simply push the Red tubing into the Quick teflon tape is needed here.
+- Tubing color: Red tubing.
+Connect the RED tubing from the Feed Water Valve to the RO's stage -1 prefilter. - Fitting type: Quick Connect fitting See Fig. 10D (Page 12).
+Simply push the Red tubing into the QC fitting.
+No Inserts, Sleeves or Nuts are needed to secure the connection.
+No Teflon tape needed here.